 Terms and Conditions of Your Insurance Policy

 No blanket answer exists to the question of whether homeowner’s insurance provides coverage for suicide clean up in a residence.
-The precise terms and conditions of your own individual homeowner’s insurance policy dictates extent of coverage, including whether the insurer will pay for suicide clean up.
+The precise terms and conditions of your own individual homeowner’s insurance policy dictate the extent of coverage, including whether the insurer will pay for suicide clean up.

 Many basic homeowner’s insurance policies preclude coverage for an intentional act in a residence that results in damage or losses to the premises.
 Some insurance company’s exclusions are deemed to include suicide cleanup under the premise that taking one’s life is considered an intentional act.